 Florist: Tina Volfson, firstname.lastname@example.org

 Wedding dress: Leanne Marshall designer, ‘Emma’ dress from the Bridal LM collection

 Wedding shoes: Badgley Mischka, ‘Dana’ embellished toe shoe

 Wedding cake: Momofuku Milk Bar

-If you would like to view more images from my portfolio, such as these Bathhouse Studios wedding photos, please visit my website — www.KellyWilliamsPhotographer.com
+If you would like to view more images from my wedding photojournalism portfolio, then please visit my website — www.KellyWilliamsPhotographer.com